 He was an associate of Fr Theobald Mathew and James Haughton and was among the first to become involved in the temperance movement.
 He founded the French St. Temperance Society in 1840.

 During the famine, he organised an interdenominational relief committee and was appointed Secretary of the Royal Exchange or General Relief Committee in 1849.

 He was also active politically and had been involved in both the emancipation and repeal campaigns.
 Engaged in the campaign to prevent the transportation of William Smith O'Brien in 1849, he was also profoundly interested in the plight of tenant farmers and attended the tenant-right conference held in Dublin in August 1850.

 In 1860 he founded the Catholic Asylum for the Female Blind and rented Portobello House as the charity's premises.
 (Run by the Sisters of Charity, the institution moved to Merrion Gates in 1868).

-In 1861 he rented Stove Tenter House off Cork St. and founded St Joseph's Night Refuge for women and children.
+In 1861 he rented the former Stove Tenter House off Cork St. and founded St Joseph's Night Refuge for women and children.